ManuelMLMadeira/mobile_robot_navigation/README.md

- We apologize for having some of the code comments in portuguese.
+ We apologize for having some of the code comments in Portuguese.